cube-drone/rt0/players-guide/src/player/generated/basic_spells.md

 * This hand can lift up to 5lbs.

 ## ♓︎ Pisces
+_The fish can be elusive, which is why you need a good hook._

 ### Combat - Fishing
 * Place a Magician on Pisces.
 * Search your deck for a card (Clever: 2 cards), place it in your hand, and then shuffle the deck.